svanas/delphereum/README.md

 ## Case study

+### 1. Migratooor

+[Migratooor](https://github.com/svanas/migratooor) transfers all your tokens from one wallet to another.
+You can download Migratooor [for macOS and Windows](https://github.com/svanas/migratooor/releases/latest).

+### 2. Bankless

 Bankless is a DeFi desktop app with the highest possible yield on your stablecoin savings.

 Made with Delphi, Bankless is a small and simple dapp that makes it super easy to transfer your savings from one lending protocol to another with the click of one button.